How to cure oneself from a tragic virus of the mind.

 Maybe they thought they had enough to cover the "trope."

-If I were to weight Skyfall’s Main Character Throughline, I would give it a 66% complete.
-This sufficient showing, along with the 100% development and completion of the Overall Story, Influence Character, and Relationship Story Throughlines, would easily explain why it rises above that 90% mark.
+If I were to weight Skyfall's Main Character Throughline, I would give it a 66% complete.
+This sufficient showing, along with the 100% development and completion of the Objective Story, Obstacle Character, and Relationship Story Throughlines, would easily explain why it rises above that 90% mark.

 The Dramatica theory of story, on the other hand, gets an AAA+ rating.